OktarinTentakel/lsd-landmark-style-definition/readme.md

 ```

 With this done, we have a set of definitions, covering all aspects of the
-landmark in a human-parsable way, by closely grouping related stuff, keeping
+landmark in a human-parsable way, by closely grouping related stuff and keeping
 the natural reading direction of a layout.